About Motive Logistics

 The result is leadership grounded in operational reality, enabling decisions based on facts and data, not hunches and theory.

-Why Fractional Leadership Works
+Why a Fractional Head of Logistics model Works

 Not every organization needs a full-time logistics executive to benefit from senior-level judgment.